gummyhz/WM-Robotics-Club-Website/README.md

 # WM-Robotics-Club-Website
-William and Mary's Robotics Club Website
+William and Mary's Robotics Club Website.
+Big Thank You to SWC and @gummyhz